antonpetkoff/identifier-suggestion/README.md

 Fundamentals:

-- [ ] Start writing your thesis
-  - [ ] Document experiments

-- [ ] Implement an IDE suggestion plugin/extension for VSCode using LSP (Language Server Protocol)
-  - [ ] Provide the method body by making a selection with the cursor
-  - [ ] Query the served model by HTTP to receive a list of suggestions

 - [ ] Add Beam Search Decoder for making multiple suggestions

 - [ ] Increase Dataset to at least 1 million method samples for training